andrewvanleuven/website/content/post/cbsa_2023/index.md

 <iframe title="CBSA Delineation Changes" aria-label="Map" id="datawrapper-chart-ClO9H" src="https://datawrapper.dwcdn.net/ClO9H/3/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="724" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>

 This map shows every CBSA from either the 2013 or 2023 delineation scheme.
 While the majority of statistical areas did not change over the last decade, a nontrivial number of CBSAs changed in some way during that time.
-Since this first map is a quite busy (my apologies to those viewing on a mobile device), I created a few additional maps to tell a cleaner story.
+Since this first map is quite busy (my apologies to those viewing on a mobile device), I included a few additional maps to tell a cleaner story.
 Each of the maps below focuses on a different category of change.

 </br>